Boatbuilding & Restoration

 Master the craft and fundamentals behind restoring, building, and finishing classic wooden boats.

 The IYRS Boatbuilding & Restoration program will immerse you in the complete boatbuilding process where you’ll have the opportunity to learn from expert woodworkers and boatbuilders and work alongside fellow craftspeople.
 You will experience the excitement of restoring an historic wooden boat to the water in each year of the program.
 Prior woodworking experience is not necessary, but a passion for creating and building with your hands is.
-This immersive program sets up students to thrive as master craftspeople in today’s job market.
+This immersive program sets up students to thrive as highly skilled craftspeople in today’s job market.

 The first year focuses on the restoration of a traditional plank-on-frame wooden boat.
 Students will restore and launch a Beetle CatTM, executing every element from research and documentation to hull measurement, lofting, drafting and half-model making, all while developing essential teamwork and project management skills.
 The highlight of the first year is Launch Day when students launch and sail their newly restored Beetle Cats in Newport Harbor.